Serious Series

 Why Scripture?

-I personally decided to trust God's word.
-I chose to believe He had a specific message to He wanted to communicate to all members of the body of Christ.
+I personally and purposely decided to trust God's word.
+I chose to believe He had a specific message He wanted to communicate to all members of the body of Christ.
 More than that, this message was distinct from messages of positivity applicable to anyone that even unbelievers would quote, such as, "be more kind than necessary."
 It was then when I diligently sought to know God through His word that I began to discover just how consistent was God's word.
 So, I held the word of God over what popular churches were holding onto as their one and only correct interpretation and application.

-Like the noble Bereans, I studied the Scriptures to see if what they were saying was true as described in Acts 17:10-12.
+Like the noble Bereans, I studied the Scriptures to see if what they were saying was true, as described in Acts 17:10-12.
 I listened to the teachings of a pastor who was not attached to any denomination, not even the "non-denominational" denomination.
 He seemed to raise more questions than he answered, but that only kept me hungry for God's word, not his, or any other person's word.
 Eventually, gradually, along with my humility, the Spirit of Truth, as the Holy Spirit is called in John 16, was able to get me to see the simple yet profound truth, a powerful truth and absolute grace others had backed away from.

 What was I to do when I found some doctrine a denomination or religious church was teaching turned out to contradict Scripture?
 Well, I found such cases.
 It was actually quite clear the Scriptures were teaching something different and why.
 It was reasonable, even logical.
 I decided to humble myself and let the word of God correct me.
 I had to unlearn the lessons of man: the organized rituals, religious dogma, and traditions I had mistaken for God's thoughts.